-At the Office of Policy and Management, this class is accountable for providing legal research and the analysis of highly complex information and materials.
+At the Office of Policy and Management this class is accountable for providing legal research and the analysis of highly complex information and materials.

-Works under the limited direction of an Undersecretary or other attorney.
+Works under the general supervision of an

 May lead paraprofessional and clerical staff as assigned.

 EXAMPLES OF DUTIES

 and analysis of law sources such as statutes, legal articles, legal decisions,

 statutes and federal regulations governing legal records and documents;

 applicable state statute and/or regulation in preparing documentation;

 Interprets court rules and